cjacker/wl-find-cursor/README.md

 # Build and Installation

-Before building, you may need to install `wayland-devel` or `libwayland-dev` pkgs first, it's depend on which distribution you use.
+Before building, you may need to install `wayland-devel` or `libwayland-dev` pkgs first, it depends on the distribution you use.

 ```
 git clone https://github.com/cjacker/wl-find-cursor
 make
 ```

-After built, install `wl-find-cursor` to `PATH` (your local path or global path such as /usr/bin, /usr/local/bin).
+After built, install `wl-find-cursor` to `PATH` (local path or global path such as /usr/bin, /usr/local/bin).

 # Usage